An inexact infeasible arc-search interior-point method for linear optimization problems: Numerical experiments

-We observe from Figure~\ref{fig_comparison_iter_num_with_existing_method} that II-arc demands fewer iterations than II-line in all problems.
-For more than half of the test problems, II-line required more than twice as many iterations as II-arc.
-Therefore, these results indicate that the number of iterations can be reduced by approximating the central path with the ellipsoidal arc, when the LESs for the search direction are solved inexactly.
+As mentioned above, II-arc-Yang successfully solved 17 out of the 18 test problems, whereas II-line-Yang solved 16 problems, failing on KEN-18 and OSA-60.

-Next, Figure~\ref{fig_comparison_calc_time_with_existing_method} shows a performance profile on the computation time.
-The computation time of II-arc is shorter than that of II-line.
-These results show that even though II-arc requires an additional LES~\eqref{inexact_second_derivative_NES} to be solved, II-arc can solve the large problems faster than II-line due to the reduction in the number of iterations.
+Firstly, Figure~\ref{fig_comparison_iter_num_with_existing_method} shows a performance profile on the numbers of iterations of II-arc-Yang and II-line-Yang, filtered by the problems solved by all methods.
+We observe from Figure~\ref{fig_comparison_iter_num_with_existing_method} that II-arc-Yang used fewer iterations than II-line-Yang in all the problems.
+For nearly 25\% of the test problems, II-line-Yang required twice or more iterations than II-arc-Yang.
+Therefore, these results indicate that the number of iterations can be reduced by approximating the central path with the ellipsoidal arc, when the search directions are obtained inexactly.